 The Topface team made sure to test and optimize the performance of their monetization strategy, as well as commit to testing regularly to ensure it's always operating at optimum levels.
 Tools like Appodeal can help to make this process easier, but it's always going to be important to use those tools to your benefit!

-Get in touch with us today to learn more about how you can put Appodeal’s suite of tools to use for you.
+Get in touch with us today to learn more about how you can put Appodeal's suite of tools to good use.